ZiglaCity/ZiglaCity/README.md

 ### 🚀 About Me
 I'm a passionate Python developer exploring the realms of cybersecurity, artificial intelligence, and web development.
 I love building creative and challenging projects that push my limits.
 - 👀 I’m also a big fan of football (Messi precisely) and rap music (Kendrick, J.Cole, NF & Eminem on repeat).
-- 🌱 I’m currently learning React, and continuing to level up my Python skills while exploring the world of AI.
+- 🌱 I’m currently learning a lot of sh*t!
 - 📫 Reach Me: Feel free to reach out via [LinkedIn](https://www.linkedin.com/in/ziglacity) or [Email](mailto:ziglacity@gmail.com)
 - ⚡ Fun fact: A photocopier isn't an artist—even if it can recreate the Mona Lisa.🎯 That’s why I value innovation over imitation!